A canonical parameterization of paths in $\mathbb{R}^n$: Introduction

-A very similar function is developed by Cannon et.\ al.\ in \cite{CannonConnerZastrow2002}, which is called the \emph{total oscillation} of a path; however, the total oscillation is not invariant under isometries of the plane.
+A very similar function is developed by Cannon et.\ al.\ in \cite{CannonConnerZastrow2002}, which is called the \emph{total oscillation} of a path.
+The most notable difference is that the total oscillation is not invariant under isometries of $\mathbb{R}^n$.

+Another similar function is given by Morse in \cite{Morse1936}, called the \emph{$\mu$-length}, which is defined for paths into any metric space.

-After establishing the above properties in Section \ref{sec_Properties}, we use $\length$ in Section \ref{sec_ParameterizationByLength} to obtain a standard parameterization of a path in the plane.
-This yields a characterization of those families of paths in the plane which may be reparameterized so as to be equicontinuous.
-This result extends classical results on equicontinuous families of paths having finite Euclidean length.
+After establishing the above properties in Section \ref{sec:properties}, we use $\length$ in Section \ref{sec:parameterization length} to obtain a standard parameterization of all paths in $\mathbb{R}^n$.
+This yields characterizations of those families of paths which may be reparameterized so as to be equicontinuous or compact.
+These results extends classical results on families of paths having finite Euclidean length.
+In Section \ref{sec:parameterization midpoint}, we develop a second canonical parameterization of all paths in $\mathbb{R}^n$ with all of the above properties, and which also commutes with a reversal of orientation of a path.
+This second parameterization yields a canonical extension of a bijection between the endpoint sets of two arcs to a homeomorphism between the two arcs.
+We use this notion to construct homeomorphisms between certain families of pairwise disjoint arcs in Theorem \ref{thm:lamination}.

-In Section \ref{sec_ShortestPaths}, we turn our attention to paths in a plane domain $\Omega$.
-Using the results of Section \ref{sec_ParameterizationByLength}, we prove that there exists a unique shortest path in the closure of any given homotopy class of paths in $\Omega$.
-This extends work of Bourgin and Renz \cite{BourginRenz1989}, who established this result for simply connected domains with simple closed curve boundary.
+The results of this paper have already been used in two other papers.
+In \cite{OT10} it was shown that any isotopy of a planar continuum can be extended to an isotopy of the entire plane.
+Using Theorems \ref{thm:lamination} and \ref{thm:lamination cont}, this result is extended in \cite{HOT14} to a more general class of planar compacta.
+It was shown in \cite{BR89} that any two points in a closed topological disk $D$ in the plane can be connected by a unique arc $A$ in $D$ which has the property that any subarc of $A$ which connects two points, neither of which is an endpoint of $A$, has minimal (finite) Euclidean length among all such arcs.
+In \cite{HOT14a} this result is generalized to shortest paths (in the sense of $\length$ length, and in the above Euclidean sense for proper subpaths) in the closure of any homotopy class in an open connected subset of the plane with arbitrary boundary.